.js file containing all your project code, but this leads to problems in scope, size, readability and maintainability.

 CommonJS came out and introduced

-The good news for web projects is that modules are becoming an official feature in ECMAScript standard.
+The good news for web projects is that modules are becoming an official feature in the ECMAScript standard.
 However, browser support is incomplete and bundling is still faster and currently recommended over these early module implementations.

-...to have something that will not only let us write modules but also support any module format (at least until we get to ESM) and that can handle resources and assets at the same time?
+...to have something that will not only let us write modules but also support any module format (at least until we get to ESM) and handle resources and assets at the same time?

 webpack cares about performance and load times; it's always improving or adding new features, such as async chunk loading and prefetching, to deliver the best possible experience for your project and your users.